-Josh Duggar Uses Daughter To Get On Family Facebook As Divorce Rumors And Molestation Accusations Rage On
+Josh Duggar Uses Daughter To Get On Family Facebook As Divorce Rumor And Molestation Accusations Rage On News

 As Josh is the eldest child of Jim Bob and Michelle Duggar, he is finding ways to make a comeback.
 And it looks like his parents are helping him transition as well.
 They made a big post on the family Facebook when he turned 29 this March, showing that they still have a lot of love in their hearts for their eldest son.

-Then came the big announcement that his wife is pregnant with his fifth baby.
+Then came the big announcement that his wife Anna Duggar is pregnant with his fifth baby.

 “For nearly the last two years, we have quietly worked to save our marriage, focus on our children, and rebuild our lives together as a family,” Josh and Anna Duggar wrote on the family blog.
 “Doing so is never easy after a breach of trust.
 We’ve learned that a life of faith and rebuilding a life together is simply done one day at a time.
 As we continue our journey as a family and rebuild our lives, we are delighted to share with you that we are expecting a new baby boy later this year.
 Beauty comes from ashes and we cannot wait to see and kiss the face of this sweet new boy!”

-This news came as a bit of a surprise to those who follow Josh and Anna’s life closely on news outlets.
-The most recent rumor surrounding the couple was that Anna was seeking a divorce from him, two years after the molestation accusations and family scandal changed her life.
+This news came as a bit of a surprise to everyone, who follows Josh and Anna’s life closely on news outlets.
+The most recent rumor surrounding the couple was that Anna was seeking a divorce from him, two years he molestation accusations and family scandal changed her life.

 “Anna hasn’t told Josh she wants a divorce, but a friend of hers put her in touch with a lawyer and Anna has spoken to the lawyer on the phone,” a source close to the Duggar family said, according to Perez Hilton.
 “She’s been putting off meeting them for some time because she was terrified of being spotted at their office, but she is now finally ready to make the move and will be visiting the attorney in the next week or so.”